RISE: Robust Imitation through Stochastic Encoding: Introduction

 \section{Introduction}

 As autonomous robots become increasingly integrated into real-world applications, ensuring safe and high-performance control remains a fundamental challenge.
-Imitation learning (IL) has emerged as a promising approach for training control policies by leveraging expert demonstrations, particularly in scenarios where system dynamics are partially known or difficult to model.
-However, traditional IL methods, such as behavioral cloning (BC), often struggle to generalize beyond the training distribution, leading to performance degradation in deployment, especially in safety-critical scenarios.
-This challenge is further exacerbated in environments where the robot has only partial observability of its surroundings.
+To address safety constraints in such scenarios, various optimal-control strategies have been explored, including Constrained Model Predictive Control (MPC) \cite{MAYNE2000789}, Hamilton–Jacobi (HJ) reachability-based methods \cite{bansal2017hamilton, tayal2025physicsinformedmachinelearningframework}, and Control Barrier Functions (CBFs) \cite{Ames_2017, tayal2024control}.
+While these approaches provide formal safety guarantees, they typically rely on explicit models of system and environment dynamics, which are often difficult to obtain in real-world settings.
+Moreover, many of these frameworks assume the ability to perform consistent online rollouts, which raises concerns about the feasibility and safety of conducting unsafe rollouts during training.
+To address this, several works advocate offline learning approaches \cite{tayal2024semi, leecoptidice} that leverage pre-recorded datasets to avoid repeated unsafe rollouts.

-In many practical applications, key safety-related cues (e.g., obstacle position, velocity, and geometry) are directly measurable through onboard sensors.
-Likewise, task specifications, including goal positions, are often available and may vary across deployments.
-Despite the availability of these structured environmental cues, conventional IL approaches typically treat the environment as a black box or rely on unsupervised inference of hidden confounders, which can result in suboptimal decision-making and compromised safety.
+At times, safety concerns also extend to demonstration data, where recording unsafe demonstrations may be infeasible.
+In such cases, Imitation Learning (IL) is a promising approach for training control policies from safe expert demonstrations, particularly when system dynamics are partially known or difficult to model.
+However, traditional IL methods such as behavioral cloning (BC) often struggle to generalize beyond the training distribution, resulting in degraded performance at deployment, especially when measurement equipment provides only rough estimates of obstacle positions and the surrounding environment.
+Several techniques propose adding noise during demonstration collection \cite{Laskey2017DART, ciftci2024safe} to encourage robustness, but this is not always possible, particularly when the demonstration data is pre-recorded.